zizmorcore/zizmor-vscode/README.md

 1. Open this project in VS Code
 2. Press `F5` to open a new Extension Development Host window
-3. Open a YAML file to test the extension
+3. Open an action or workflow file to test the extension

 ### Debugging